Network blind spots are the things you can’t see and don’t know about.

 They’re dangerous.
 Just like the blind spots on your car, network blind spots can set you up for deadly crashes.
 Problems will seem to “come out of nowhere” and hit unexpectedly.

 Network blind spots create all kinds of serious problems.
 A major network crash is one.
 But other problems can really pile up too.
-If your techs are operating blind, you’re creating these kinds of headaches for your MSP:
+If you’re operating blind, you’re creating these kinds of network management headaches for yourself:

 - Outages and downtime

 - Network performance issues

 Network blind spots spell trouble for your ability to do your job.

 Luckily, there are solutions.
 When you drive a car, you use mirrors and shoulder checks to make sure issues in your blind spots don’t cause trouble.
 In a similar way, the right tools and processes on the network can improve your vision and help you avoid a pileup.

 This special blog post highlights six of the most common network blind spots and how Auvik can help you avoid them.
 Stay safe out there!

 Sending a technician on-site to map the network can take hours, days, or even weeks.
 After all that work tracing wires and drawing maps, there’s no guarantee that you know about everything that’s on the network.